segfaulted02/simple-networking/project2a/README.md

 ## Grading Notes

-Oddly, although the JSON data correctly sends to the server, messages cannot seem to be received from the chatrooms.
-I do not know the cause for these issues.
+Oddly, messages cannot seem to be received from the chatrooms.
 However, when sending direct messages, it all works as intended.
+I also know that my JSON messages are sending and being formatted correctly, since they work with direct messages, and I double checked the messages sent when wanting to send to a chatroom, and they are correct.
+I believe this is a server issue.